CiscoDevNet/terraform-provider-iosxe/docs/resources/rest.md

 - **response** (String) The HTTP response from the HTTP "GET".
 The provider will set it to null-value at the time of HTTP "POST", "PATCH", "PUT", and "DELETE".

+---

+> Note: The API requires sequential input for the payload (for some features like NAT and BGP) whereas Terraform sorts/reorders the specified payload which can cause the call to fail.